ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/distinct.dotnet.markdown

 ## Paging with the Distinct Method

-The following approach must be used when calling the `distinct()` method while paging.
+A special approach must be used when calling the `distinct()` method while paging.
 Please read the dedicated article about [paging through tampered results](../../indexes/querying/paging#paging-through-tampered-results).